klausweiss/dotfiles/nvim/pack/default/start/lsp_signature/README.md

   floating_window_above_cur_line = true, -- try to place the floating above the current line when possible Note:
-  -- will set to true when fully tested, set to false will use whichever side has more space -- this setting will be helpful if you do not want the PUM and floating win overlap fix_pos = false,  -- set to true, the floating window will not auto-close until finish all parameters hint_enable = true, -- virtual hint enable hint_prefix = "🐼 ",  -- Panda for parameter hint_scheme = "String", use_lspsaga = false,  -- set to true if you want to use lspsaga popup hi_parameter = "LspSignatureActiveParameter", -- how your parameter will be highlight max_height = 12, -- max height of signature floating_window, if content is more than max_height, you can scroll down
+  -- will set to true when fully tested, set to false will use whichever side has more space -- this setting will be helpful if you do not want the PUM and floating win overlap

+  floating_window_off_x = 1, -- adjust float windows x position.
+  floating_window_off_y = 1, -- adjust float windows y position.

+  fix_pos = false,  -- set to true, the floating window will not auto-close until finish all parameters hint_enable = true, -- virtual hint enable hint_prefix = "🐼 ",  -- Panda for parameter
+  hint_scheme = "String",
+  hi_parameter = "LspSignatureActiveParameter", -- how your parameter will be highlight max_height = 12, -- max height of signature floating_window, if content is more than max_height, you can scroll down
-                   -- to view the hiding contents max_width = 120, -- max_width of signature floating_window, line will be wrapped if exceed max_width
+                   -- to view the hiding contents max_width = 80, -- max_width of signature floating_window, line will be wrapped if exceed max_width
   handler_opts = {
     border = "rounded"   -- double, rounded, single, shadow, none },